BIM2SIM/bim2sim/paper.md

 ## Key Features

 - IFC parser that extracts geometric and semantic data utilizing the existing Python implementation of IfcOpenShell [@IfcOpenShell]
+- Decision management for handling ambiguities in IFC data
+- Enrichment processes for adding missing information (materials, usage profiles)
 - Algorithms to correct missing or incorrect SB information
-- Enrichment processes for adding missing information (materials, usage profiles)
-- Decision management for handling ambiguities in IFC data
+- Algorithms for simplifying HVAC systems to make them suitable for Modelica simulations
 - Exporters for different simulation platforms

 ## Available Plugins